-I came to Yukon University from Thompson Rivers University where I worked on the small Williams Lake campus, primarily with learners from local Secwepemc, Xat’súll and Tsilhqot’in communities.
-Previously I taught in the Department of Comparative Studies at The Ohio State University and in American Studies at the University of Wyoming, where I spent multiple summers teaching and advising in a preparation program for first-generation university students from rural and Indigenous backgrounds in & around the Wind Rivers.
+Drew came to Yukon University from Thompson Rivers University where he worked primarily on the Williams Lake campus with learners from local Secwépemc, Tŝilhqot’in and Dakelh communities.
+Previously he taught at The Ohio State University and at the University of Wyoming where he spent multiple summers teaching and advising in a university preparation program for first-generation university students from rural and Indigenous communities.

-In 2024 I was selected to design an exemplar course for the Laera Institute at the University of the Arctic on ‘Representations of the Circumpolar North’.
-This course can be adapted, elaborated and taught by UArctic member faculty throughout the Circumpolar region:
+In 2024 Drew was selected to design an exemplar course for the Laera Institute at the University of the Arctic on ‘Representations of the Circumpolar North’.
+This course can be adapted, elaborated and taught by UArctic member faculty throughout the Circumpolar region.
+In May 2024 he traveled to Arctic Congress in Bodø, Norway to present on this work and learn more about Circumpolar education.
+He also represented YukonU at University of the Arctic Assembly 2025 in Inari, Finland.

 https://laerainstitute.org/resources/exemplar-courses

-As a researcher in the USA I worked on issues surrounding urban policy and homelessness while based in an emergency shelter in Colorado.
-For my doctoral dissertation I conducted an ethnographic study investigating attitudes towards mobility and housing loss and the ways in which cultural stereotypes of homelessness influence urban policy:
+Before moving to Canada, Drew worked on issues of urban policy and homelessness in the American West.
+His doctoral dissertation was built on a lengthy ethnographic study investigating attitudes towards mobility and housing loss in Boulder, Colorado, and the ways in which deep cultural stereotypes of homelessness come to influence urban policy.

 https://etd.ohiolink.edu/acprod/odb_etd/etd/r/1501/10?clear=10&p10_accession_num=osu1417675567